lgaalves/CombModel/README.rst

 Processes
 ---------

-This package offers functions to simulate Fractional Brownian walks on Comb-like structures
+This package offers functions to simulate Fractional Brownian walks on a plane or Comb-like structures via via Langevin equations.